 For the efficient management of its short term cash and overdraft positions, Hudson participates in Dufry's notional cash pool arrangements.
-At December 31, 2018, we had a deposit of \$61.2 million compared to an overdraft of \$13.1 million at December 31, 2017, in the cash pool accounts.
-The deposit was mainly a result of \$60.1 million of pre-IPO restructuring proceeds from the sale of our ownership interest in Dufry America Inc. to the Dufry Group.
+At December 31, 2019, we had a deposit of \$155.2 million compared to a deposit of \$61.2 million at December 31, 2018, in the cash pool accounts.
+The increase is mainly due to working capital changes and no repayments of borrowings in 2019.
 The cash pool arrangement is structured such that the assets and liabilities remain in the name of the corresponding participant, i.e. no physical cash concentration occurs for the day-to-day operations.
 We, along with other participants in the cash pool, have pledged the cash we have each placed in the cash pool to the bank managing the cash pool as collateral to support the aggregate obligations of cash pool participants.